yashworkspace1/drivecycle/README.md

     ServicePulse retention cycle restarts
 ```

 > This is the flywheel.
-Every action creates the next opportunity automatically.
+Every action automatically creates the next opportunity.

 ---